 His posts are witty, and thought-provoking rather than hard-hitting advertising biz speak.
 Seth understands that the customer comes first and explains things in a way that makes you see advertising and marketing from a unique perspective.

 Seth has a lot to offer and the experience to back it up.
-He’s authored 17 books and inducted into the Direct Marketing Hall of Fame.
+He’s authored 17 books and was inducted into the Direct Marketing Hall of Fame.
 He knows a thing or two about marketing, and he shares it with you one post at a time.

 The Metrics of Great Blogs

 These ten blogs represent an entire spectrum of ideas and information about advertising and marketing.
-To distill the hundreds of blogs down to ten, we selected these blogs from a combination of social popularity, Alexa rank and Google Page Rank.
+To distill the hundreds of blogs down to ten, we selected these blogs from a combination of social popularity, Alexa rank, and Google Page Rank.